 Please read this booklet thoroughly before an emergency occurs.
-This will enhance your ability to protect yourself and others in an emergency situation.
-If you have any questions about the information in this booklet or would like additional information, then please contact the Police Department at 805-437-8444 or the Emergency Manager at 805-437-3765.
+This will enhance your ability to protect yourself and others in an emergency.
+If you have any questions about the information in this booklet or would like additional information, then please contact UPD at 805-437-8444 or the Emergency Manager at 805-437-3765.